First of two nights of Behavior and Crisis Management Training is finished!

 - We should each find an accountability partner who will help us stick to our weekly "stress-de-escalating" activities.

 - For the first few months (and possibly years), we have to ensure we're meeting the kids' physical and safety needs before expecting them to understand what it means to meet their emotional needs.
 Children progress through the hierarchy of needs at different rates, but we hope they'll be able to say: I have what I need and I am safe.
 Then: I am precious and I'm awesome.
-And someday we may be able to hear them say: I can do anything
+And someday we may be able to hear them say: I can do anything!

 - Be mindful of kids' cultural backgrounds, their memories, and their world views.
 We did an activity where we wrote words/drew symbols to represent some of our favorite things.
 After drawing and writing a few symbols, she had us draw a line to connect the two circles and stems around the circles.
 These became our own "rose-colored glasses" that we see the world through.
 The kids who come into our home will have their own "glasses" and their own world views.
 It's our job to love them and pro-actively reach out to find out what makes them THEM and help them feel special!